“Selling a firearm privately should be illegal!”

 Police departments have even set up parking lots where people can meet safely, under surveillance.

-If something seems odd or wrong, be willing to walk away, or cancel the meeting.
+If something seems odd or wrong, trust your gut!

-Until then, follow our guide to selling private firearms and it’s easy to be successful, safe, and come away with the best deal possible.
+Until then, follow our guide to selling private firearms.
+It’s easy to be successful, safe, and come away with the best deal possible.

 Any stories of how your private sale went?
 Let us know in the comments below!
 If you don’t feel like setting up a private gun sale, be sure to check out our article on the 10 Best Online Gun Stores.